foxprogramming/checkmein/Admin_stories.md

 #### Encounter Management Interface ####

-As a superuser I should be able to manipulate data that may have been entered incorrectly or to assist a blind or otherwise disabled person.
+As a employee I should be able to manipulate data that may have been entered incorrectly or to assist a blind or otherwise disabled person.

 **Acceptance criteria**